gianluigip/spectacle/spectacle-dsl/README.md

 @Team("Spectacle Team") //It can be set globally using a config file
 @Feature("Publisher Plugin", description = "Description defining the feature.")
-@Tags(Tag("Tag1")) // It supports Junit tags, beware it Junit tags doesn't support whitespaces
+@Tags(Tag("Tag1")) // It supports Junit tags, beware Junit tags doesn't support whitespaces
 @SpecTags("Tag2") // It supports whitespaces in the tag name
 @ExtendWith(JUnitSpecificationReporter::class) // It registers your specifications for publishing class JunitExampleTest {